noah-g-smith/tidal_stripping/readme.md

 Create the movie with 'ffmpeg -framerate 25 -i plot_%04d.png -c:v libx264 -profile:v high -crf 20 -pix_fmt yuv420p movie.mp4'.

 Before running the program again first remove the data and plot files with 'rm data_* plot_*'.

+'movie.mp4' is an example video which uses the default values.